cliosight/Docs/README.md

 1. Multiselect input from another table
 2. Drop down menu with hardcoded values
 3. Rules based on the values selected from the drop down
-4. Sub form within the main form
+4. Sub form within a form
 5. Multiple instances of aggregated values within the sub form

 ![form_example_1](https://file.io/jHNp81gF8jZ0)